Ruth Davidson: SNP guilty of

-Tory leader Ruth Davidson has accused the SNP of pursuing “Orwellian” nationalism as she launched an unprecedented attack on the 10th anniversary of the party seizing power in Scotland.
+Ruth Davidson has accused the SNP of pursuing “Orwellian” Nationalism in an unprecedented attack on the party as it marks the 10th anniversary of seizing power in Scotland.

+The Scottish Conservative leader used a lecture in London to highlight the differences between patriotism and nationalism, describing the latter as “identity politics”.

-She accused the SNP of driving a gulf between pro-union voters in Scotland viewed as “foreigners” and “authentic” Scots who support independence - with many feeling “hectored and bullied” into voting for the Nationalists.
+She said the SNP has divided Scotland by creating a gulf between pro-UK voters - who are viewed as “foreigners” by Nationalists - and “authentic” Scots who support independence.

+Ms Davidson made the high-profile intervention as she became the first Conservative politician to deliver the annual speech to the George Orwell Foundation last night.

+She used the UK-wide platform to warn that many Scots who did not back the Nationalists have been made to feel like outsiders and that others felt “hectored and bullied” into voting for the SNP.

-But the claims were angrily dismissed by the SNP and Labour last night who accused Ms Davidson of draping herself in the “union flag” and being an “embarrassment.”
+But the claims were angrily dismissed by both the SNP and Labour last night who accused the Tory leader of hypocrisy and branded her an “embarrassment”.

-They claimed the Tories were the party which returned “right wing extremist” candidates in this month’s council elections in Scotland.

-Ms Davidson was delivering the annual speech to the George Orwell Foundation in London today where she claimed Scots who don’t vote SNP have been made to feel outsiders.
+• READ MORE: Nicola Sturgeon urged to set out Scots currency plan

-“The implication hangs in the air: those who are not orthodox, do not follow the right way, are foreign, we are alien, we are other,” the Tory leader said.
+Ms Davidson said: “The implication hangs in the air: those who are not orthodox, do not follow the right way, are foreign, we are alien, we are other.”

+Today marks ten years since Alex Salmond became the first SNP first minister of Scotland.

-The constitutional issue has come to dominate the political debate in Scotland in recent years, with the council elections this month revealing voters are increasingly split down pro-independence or pro-unionist lines.
-But it has brought about a Tory revival, pushing Labour into third place, as Ms Davidson has successfully positioned her party as the one which will defend the union.
-The SNP will celebrate the tenth anniversary of coming to power at Holyrood on Tuesday.
+Since then the constitutional has come to dominate the nation’s political debate and council elections earlier this month revealed voters are increasingly split by their stance independence.

-Ms Davidson pointed to the key characteristics of nationalism identified by 1984 author Orwell: obsession; instability; and indifference to reality.

 “For many of us in Scotland it all sounds very familiar,” Ms Davidson said.

-Orwell’s observation about the Nationalist obsession with the “superiority of its own power unit”, was highlighted by Ms Davidson, who said it “all rings very true” to the situation in Scotland.
+Orwell’s observation about the Nationalist obsession with the “superiority of its own power unit” was highlighted by the Tory leader, who said it “all rings very true” to Scots today.

-“That only it has the right to be heard.
-That other voices are, by their nature, illegitimate and phoney.”

-All parties have been guilty of attempting claim a monopoly on the national mood at some time, the Tory leader admitted.
+All parties have been guilty of attempting claim a monopoly on the national mood at some time, Ms Davidson conceded.

 But she added: “I would suggest that the modern SNP has made this technique its own.”